Skip to main content

 TapTax Team24 March 20269 min read

-If your payslip recently changed to show an N tax code and nobody warned you it was coming, you are not alone and you are not imagining the difference in your take-home pay.
-The N code is the quiet confirmation that your spouse or civil partner has transferred part of their personal allowance to you, and understanding exactly what that means is worth real money.
+If your payslip recently changed to show an N tax code and nobody warned you it was coming, you are not alone.
+And if your take-home pay has barely moved, that is not a mistake either.
+The N code is the quiet confirmation that you have transferred part of your personal allowance to your spouse or civil partner, and understanding exactly what that means is worth real money to your household.

 Key takeaways

-• The N tax code means your spouse or civil partner has transferred 10% of their personal allowance to you via Marriage Allowance.
+• The N tax code means you have transferred 10% of your personal allowance to your spouse or civil partner via Marriage Allowance.

-• The transferring partner receives an M tax code; the receiving partner gets an N tax code.
+• The transferring partner receives an N tax code, typically 1131N; the receiving partner gets an M tax code, typically 1383M.

 • You can backdate a Marriage Allowance claim up to four tax years, potentially unlocking over £1,000 in refunds.